micahlmartin/XmlTransformer/README.md

 # XmlTransformer

-Merges XML configuration files the way [NuGet does it](http://docs.nuget.org/docs/creating-packages/configuration-file-and-source-code-transformations) or Transforms them the way Microsofts [web.config transformations does it](http://msdn.microsoft.com/en-us/library/dd465326.aspx).
+Merges XML configuration files the way [NuGet does it](http://docs.nuget.org/docs/creating-packages/configuration-file-and-source-code-transformations) or Transforms them the way Microsofts [web.config transformations does it](http://msdn.microsoft.com/en-us/library/dd465326.aspx) but without the dependency on MSBuild.

 ## Get it